ykacer/Deep_Learning_DataScientist_Challenge/README.md

 As expected, there is a good insight here as we show that most point are centered.
 But there is a room for improvement as vehicule can be rotated making height, width vehicles not exacty equal to the bounding box width, height.

-That's why we propose to get better height, width vehicle by fitting the best rectangle using on each connected component.
+That's why we propose to get better height, width vehicle by fitting the best rectangle on each connected component using [opencv](https://pypi.org/project/opencv-python/)

 ```
 >>> from src.core.morphology import find_cc_best_enclosing_rectangles